 - Lack of Motivation

-There is no known single cause of autism that has been identified.
-However, several factors are being investigated including genetics, environmental factors, immunological, infections, vaccinations, medications during pregnancy, and advanced maternal age.
-However, increased awareness and early diagnosis/intervention and access to appropriate services/supports lead to significantly improved outcomes.
+There is no known single cause of Autism that has been identified.
+However, several factors are being investigated including genetics, environmental factors, immunological, infections, medications during pregnancy, and advanced maternal age.
+However, increased awareness and early diagnosis/intervention and access to appropriate services/supports leads to significantly improved outcomes.

 Facts and Statistics:

-• Autism Spectrum Disorder can be diagnosed as early as 18 months and with certainty by 2 years
+• Autism can be diagnosed as early as 18 months and with certainty by 2 years

-• About 1 percent of the world population has an autism spectrum disorder, with more than 3.5 million Americans living with an autism spectrum disorder (Buescher et al., 2014).
+• About 1 percent of the world population is Autistic, with more than 3.5 million Autistic Americans (Buescher et al., 2014).

-• Autism spectrum disorder occurs in all racial, ethnic, and socioeconomic groups.
+• Autism occurs in all racial, ethnic, and socioeconomic groups.

 • Family income lifestyle, and educational levels does not affect the chance it will occur.

-• Autism Spectrum Disorder is almost five times more common among males (1 in 42) than among females (1 in 189).
+• Autism is almost five times more common among males (1 in 42) than among females (1 in 189).

 • Symptoms range from mild-to-moderate-to severe.

-• Autism Spectrum Disorder is the fastest-growing developmental disability (CDC, 2008).
+• Autism is the fastest-growing developmental disability (CDC, 2008).

-• The U.S. cost of autism spectrum disorder over the lifespan is about $2.4 million for a person with an intellectual disability (Buescher et al., 2014).
+• The U.S. cost of Autism over the lifespan is about $2.4 million for a person with an intellectual disability (Buescher et al., 2014).

 How Can You Help?

-The first step is to make persons more aware of autism spectrum disorder.
+The first step is to make persons more aware of Autism.
 The South Carolina Autism Society can get you started.
 We have events where you can volunteer your time or make a donation in your name.